DH Downunder 2018

 Monday morning: Registrations, welcome, and opening public lecture.
 Morning classes do not have a session on Monday as participants will attend the opening instead.

-Friday: DH Pathways event, organised by the HASS-DEVL project.
+Friday all day: DH Pathways event, organised by the HASS-DEVL project.
 (See #DHPathways18 for other Pathways events being run around the country).
 Participants of other streams will generally be able to attend this, as classes that usually have afternoon sessions do not have a class on Friday, the Linked Open Data stream only has an optional Q&A session on Friday morning, and the Projects and Writing stream has no class on Friday.
+If you will be around on Friday, it is essential to register for catering purposes at the DH Pathways registration page, even if you are already registered for the rest of DH Downunder.
+(This has no additional cost).

 While it is encouraged to attend for the whole week, we understand that people have other pressures on their time, and it is possible to register for only a single day.
 There is a reduced registration cost for this.
-We also have 10 free registrations for people for whom the registration cost is a significant financial barrier to attendance.
-These are given out on a first-come first-served basis.
+The fee waivers that were available for people with financial difficulties have now unfortunately all been allocated.

 Accommodation is not included in your registration.
 We recommend booking on-campus accommodation at one of the residential colleges linked from this page.
-We have rooms reserved for our participants at some of these colleges and are currently finalising details.
-Information on how to book these rooms will be posted here shortly.
+We have rooms reserved for our participants at St Andrews College ($66 per night for a single room with shared bathroom, $110 for ensuite bathroom) and at Sancta Sophia College ($115 per night, ensuite bathroom).
+These can be booked by contacting the respective college through their website and mentioning that you are with DH Downunder.
 Alternatively we can recommend Billabong Gardens and the Sunrise Lodge as safe and comfortable budget hotels/hostels or the Adina Apartment Hotel as a less budget option within walking distance of Sydney University.

 Academic Credit for Students